The Bachelor (American TV series) season 1: Future appearances

 Trista Rehn was chosen to be the Bachelorette for the first season of The Bachelorette.
 Shannon Oliver appeared in episode 3 of the first season of The Bachelorette to give Trista advice.

 Amy Anzel appeared in Trista's wedding mini-series and would go on to act in several projects, most notably having a role in Kick Ass 2.
-She also competed in the UK version of The Apprentice in 2022.
+She also competed in the British version of The Apprentice in 2022.